Bedtime yoga for deep sleep

 Yoga was the first thing that helped me get to sleep naturally, and I’m not alone on that.

 You’ve heard the advice that if you haven’t fallen asleep in 15 minutes, you should get out of bed and do something else.
-While this is generally true, it can cause some problems.
+While this is generally true, it can cause problems.
 First of all, some of us aren't able to get out of bed.
 If you are suffering from chronic pain disorders or chronic fatigue, getting out of bed to do something else is no easy task.

 Secondly, standing inhibits sleep, while reclining and inverted positions promote it.
 So think twice about getting out of bed to watch TV, or cook tomorrow night’s dinner.
 The best thing you can do if you are having a restless night is roll yourself onto the floor and do a yoga pose.
 Putting your legs up the wall, or a forward bend resting on your pillow are two that I find helpful!
 Once you start to feel sleepy, climb back into bed.